 When I walked into my naturopath appointment on November 13th and answered all her questions, she told me one thing — you’re stressed out.
 She said I’d been through a lot and my body hasn’t been able to slow down.
 But it wasn’t all bad news, she walked me through my recent blood work and told me I’m very healthy in spite of it all.
 And, I’d been doing the right thing with the supplements I’d been taking.

-In case you haven’t been to a naturopath, I found it to be super awesome!
+In case you haven’t been to a naturopath, I found it to be an amazing experience.
 This first appointment took over an hour but was worth it.
-I’d never had anyone explain my bloodwork to me before and being able to talk to someone honestly about all that I’ve been through the past few years and whether what I’d been doing to help my wellbeing was working was a breath of fresh air.
+I’d never had anyone explain my bloodwork to me before and being able to talk to someone honestly about all that I’ve been through the past few years and whether what I’d been doing to help my well-being was working was a breath of fresh air.

 For the first time in a long time, I felt relieved.
 And a release.